 Adding supplemental Co2 in your grow room allows you to push the boundaries of growing indoor plants.
 CO2 Enrichment can supercharge your growth rates, leading to your plants finishing earlier, with a decreased cycle time from seed to harvest.
-Plants can only grow as fast as the weakest link in the chain - the amount of CO2 in the air is often the cause of a ‘funnel’ where all other environmental factors are within optimal levels, Carbon Dioxide will be the limiting factor of plant growth can slow your process down.
-Providing additional CO2 in situations where all other variables are optimal will see large gains in yield and quality.
+Plants can only grow as fast as the weakest link in the chain.
+This is often the amount of available CO2 in the air.
+This can be the cause of a ‘funnel’, where all other environmental factors are within optimal levels.
+Allowing Carbon Dioxide to be the limiting factor of plant growth can slow your process down.
+Providing additional CO2 in situations where all other variables are optimal, will see large gains in yield and quality.
 For more on enriching your garden with CO2, read our buyer's guide below.

 Carbon Dioxide (CO2) is one of the requirements for plant growth, along with water, nutrients, temperature and light.
 These five variables are the building blocks of photosynthesis.
 If any of these are missing or in short supply, it will act as a limiting factor to the rate of photosynthesis, which will slow plant growth.
 CO2 Levels are on the rise globally, with the Parts Per Million (PPM) of normal atmospheric conditions currently sitting just over the 300 ppm mark, up from about 270 ppm 40 years ago.